christaylorcodes/Screeps-Kleaner-bot/README.md

 When population control measures take place at 30 rooms there will be a radical group that splits off the Kleaners.

 The Kleansers will be exiled to the other shards.
-They will continue to restore the shard to its natural beauty but will attempt to kill anyone in their way.
+They will follow the same rules but will be aggressive to other players in their sector.

 * They will be exiled to shard 0 and 2.
 * They will be aggressive to all neighbors, as the only way to save the shard is to rid it of those that pollute it.